Tables as at 11th November 2019 (including Post Hill 5K and Holly Hustle long runs)

-For the 2017 Abbey Runners Grand Prix the rules are the same as last year.
+For the 2018 Abbey Runners Grand Prix the rules are the same as last year.
 Additionally this year if you complete 3 target parkruns during between January and November 30th you will be rewarded with an additional 50 points.
 Continuing on from last year an added incentive is that all those who complete the minimum requirement of 4 short races, 2 medium races and a long run and who also compete on 3 of the 4 terrains will receive an exclusive Abbey Runners Grand Prix 2018 piece of kit!

 - The Grand Prix will be based on your 7 best counting races